gitandrun-dev/todopad/README.md

 - Auto-refreshes on a configurable interval
 - Credentials stored securely in VS Code's secret storage

+### Git Merge Request Integration

+Connect GitLab and GitHub (including self-hosted instances) to track merge requests and pull requests that need your attention.

+- **Review Requested** — MRs/PRs where someone asked for your review, with reminder support so you don't forget
+- **Assigned to Me** — Your own open MRs with live approval status (`0/2 Approved`, `1/3 Approved`, `Approved ✓`)
+- Support for both platforms simultaneously (e.g. work GitLab + work GitHub)
+- Separate Global and Workspace scope filters (workspace auto-detects from git remote)
+- Filter by project paths, toggle draft visibility
+- Click to open any MR/PR in your browser
+- Auto-refreshes on a configurable interval
+- Personal access tokens stored securely in VS Code's secret storage
+- HTTPS enforced for all connections

 ### Drag & Drop Reordering

 Grab any task and drag it to reorder.
 Your priority, your order.